Setting up sex offenders to re-offend

 Since 1971, the old Essex County Jail has sat abandoned and decaying in Newark’s University Heights neighborhood.
-Built beginning in 1837, this is among the oldest government structures in Newark and is on the National Register of Historic Places.
-The building desperately needs investment and a vision for its transformation.
+Expanded in stages since 1837, this jail is among the oldest government structures in Newark and is on the National Register of Historic Places.
+The building needs investment and a vision for transforming decay into a symbol of urban regeneration.
+As a youth in Newark, I explored and painted this jail, and therefore feel a personal investment in the history of this place.
 Few structures in this city reflect the history of racial segregation, immigration, and demographic change as well as this jail.

-In Spring 2018, a graduate studio at Columbia University’s architecture school documented this structure.
-Eleven students and two architects documented and explored the jail’s condition, context, and history.
-They built upon this historical analysis to form preservation strategies.
-Each student developed a reuse proposal for museum, public park, housing, or prisoner re-entry and education center.
-By proposing 11 alternatives for a site long abandoned, the project symbolically transformed a narrative of confinement into a story of freedom.
+In spring 2018, a graduate studio at Columbia University’s master’s in historic preservation program documented this structure.
+Eleven students and two architects recorded the jail’s condition, context, and history.
+Each student developed a reuse proposal for a museum, public park, housing, or prisoner re-entry and education center.
+By proposing eleven alternatives, the project transformed a narrative of confinement into a story of regeneration.

-The finished exhibit will be on display from May 15 through September 27, 2019.
-We are making the case for preserving the buildings on this site and integrating them into the redevelopment of the surrounding – and largely blighted – neighborhood.
-The hope is that, by presenting this jail’s history in a public space where several thousand people viewed it per week, we can build support for its preservation and raise awareness of the need to stabilize this site.
-Over the next year, an architecture studio at the New Jersey Institute of Technology: College of Architecture and Design is conducting further site studies.
+The finished exhibit was on display from May 15 through September 27, 2019.
+The exhibit makes the case for preserving the buildings and integrating them into the redevelopment of the surrounding area.
+The hope is that, by presenting this jail’s history in a public space where several thousand people viewed it per week, historians can build support for the jail’s reuse.
+Over the next year, an architecture studio at the New Jersey Institute of Technology’s College of Architecture and Design is conducting further site studies.
 Before any work begins, the next immediate step is to remove all debris, trim destructive foliage, and secure the site from trespassers.
 These actions will buy time while the city government and the other stakeholders determine the logistics of a full-scale redevelopment effort.

 The old Essex Country Jail sits forlorn and abandoned amidst desolate parking lots and lifeless prefab boxes.
-In the so-called University Heights “neighborhood,” the jail is testimony to the past.
-Listed on the National Register of Historical Places, this 1837 structure is one of the oldest jails in America.
+In the so-called University Heights neighborhood, the jail is testimony to the past.
+Listed on the National Register of Historical Places, this 1837 structure is one of the oldest jails in America and the oldest civic structure in the city.
 Abandoned for over fifty years, no successful preservation efforts have materialized.

-Gradually, the urban jungle of junk trees, vines, and garbage conquers the veritable old fortress.
-The warden’s garden that zealous prisoners formerly pruned and weeded is now overrun with weeds.
+The urban jungle of junk trees, vines, and garbage conquers the old fortress.
+The warden’s garden that zealous prisoners once pruned and weeded is now overrun with nature.
 Used syringes line the cell-block floors.
 Not a single window is unbroken.
 Not a single wall is straight or strong.
-The rigid geometry defined this urban castle is now blanketed in decay.
+The rigid geometry that defined this urban castle is now blanketed in decay.

 Yet, this fortress of old is still a home.
-A constant trail of homeless squeeze through the rusted barbed wire fencing.
+A trail of homeless squeeze through the rusted barbed wire fencing.
 They carry with them their few odd valuables, cans to be recycled or shopping bags of discarded clothes.
 Every night, they sleep in the very cells their luckless brethren slept in decades before.
-Every day, they aimlessly wander city streets.
-Ironically, the physical prison of brute force and searchlights has evolved into a metaphorical bastion of poverty.
+Every day, they wander city streets in search of donations, food, and work.
+The physical prison of brute force and searchlights has evolved into the no less oppressive prison of poverty.
 Both prisons, new and old, are refuges for the luckless.
 As its occupants have changed, so has the prison.
 Both are ghosts.
 Both are vanishing.